The 4 Processes of the Water Cycle and Some Cool Facts

 Humans are responsible for disrupting and changing the water cycle in numerous ways; for example:

 • The burning of fuels raises the Earth’s temperature.
-The increase of temperature causes an increase of evaporation and melting ice and glaciers.
+The increase in temperature causes an increase of evaporation and melting ice and glaciers.

 • Using pesticides and other chemicals for farming runs off into rivers and natural water resources and pollutes water.